epeli/react-bem-factory/README.md

         primary: "is-primary",
     },

-    // The element object define the Element components
     elements: {
         // The object key will be the component and BEM element name
         Icon: {
             // The element options are the same as with the block
             el: "span",
-            // Multiple class names are cool too
             className: "icon-position-top-left",
             mods: {
                 danger: true,
                 secondary: "is-secondary",
             },
         },
-    },
-});

-// All options are optional
-const Button = block("item-button", {
-    // What element should the component render to.
-    // If omitted it defaults to "div"
-    el: "button",

-    // Custom static class name for this component.
-    // The prefix is not applied to this
-    className: "button-reset",

-    // Modifier definitions
-    mods: {
-        // When the value is true a BEM modifier class name is generated based
-        // on the block name.
-Ex. app-item-button--add
-        add: true,

-        // But if the value is a string it will be used
-        // directly as is when the modifier prop is true
-        primary: "is-primary",
     },
 });
 ```